wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/VSMOverview.md

 - Unidirectional data flow prevents unintentional state and data bugs
 - No shared, mutable data or state
 - Execution paths are highly deterministic
-- Data and Actions are protected from access in wrong States in both the View and the Models
+- Data and actions are protected from access in wrong states in both the view and the models
-- Encourages smaller, single-purpose, least-knowledge Models
+- Encourages smaller, single-purpose, least-knowledge models
-- Encourages engineers to split up complex functionality between multiple nested Views, resulting in simpler feature code
+- Encourages engineers to split up complex functionality between multiple nested views, resulting in simpler feature code
 - Encourages exhaustive error handling
-- State & Model definitions are a simple and clear description of the feature requirements (for ease of maintenance)
+- State & model definitions are a simple and clear description of the feature requirements (for ease of maintenance)
 - Implementation code is easy to read
 - Passively encourages "Shifting Left" via Behavior-Driven Development

 ### Cons

-- Defining States, Models, and Actions from feature requirements can be challenging
+- Inferring states, models, data, and actions from feature requirements can be challenging
-- Like most other architectures, hanging execution paths within Actions are possible
+- Like most other architectures, hanging execution paths within actions are possible
 - Requires some data type translation for consumption by SwiftUI views

 ## Up Next